mfaytak/ntulect/lecture1.md

 ## Formants

-Another classic, this time relating to the perceptually important acoustic properties of vowel and sonorant production
+Formants as a feature are intimately connected to the history of phonetics as a science

+* Gradual refinement of interpretation of formants in terms of articulatory actions <span class="cite">Hermann (1894, 1895); Russell (1929)</span>
+* Source-filter theory: clear physiological, articulatory correlates
+<span class="cite">Chiba & Kajiyama (1941); Fant (1960)</span>

+Establishment of usefulness in other terms

+* Formant transitions for consonants; variation; formants as *perceptually* relevant <span class="cite">Potter & Peterson 1948; Peterson & Barney (1952)</span>
+* Bark scale (and others), for better mapping to perceptual space <span class="cite">Zwicker (1961)</span>

 ## Single features as less than optimal

-Even these two popular selected features, don't necessarily extend well to all related speech phenomena; cannot capture all phonological contrasts
+Even these two very popular, very validated  features don't necessarily extend well to *all* related speech phenomena, or cannot characterize the basis of all related phonological contrasts

 * In particular due to language to language variation, or even differences in how a contrastive property is coproduced on various segment types
-* Practicality of measurement  may result in a "rut" in some area of study when a measure doesn't extend well, or enforces study of particular phenomena
 * Sometimes a speech phenomenon does not have clear, easily extracted features in the acoustic signal